duggelz/sourisseau.util.embarkdbdump/README.txt

 I. Installing 4D ODBC Drivers to connect to the Embark database

-1. Find the folder "4D v11 SQL Release 9 Custom"
+1. Find the folder "4D v12.4 Custom"

    Run the file "4D ODBC Driver.exe"